AljoschaMeyer/pavo-bootstrap/reference.md

 #### `(id->str id)`

-Returns the string that corresponds to the given identfier `id.
+Returns the string that corresponds to the given identfier `id`.

 ```pavo
 (assert-eq (id->str $foo) "foo")